Redundant links are always welcome in switch topology as they are increasing the network’s availability and robustness.

 Fortunately, Spanning Tree Protocol (STP) can allow you to have redundant links while having a loop-free topology, thus preventing the potential for a broadcast storm.

 STP achieves this loop-free topology by selecting one switch as the root bridge.
 If needed, network administrator can influence which switch becomes the root bridge.
 This is then done by manipulating a switch priority, lowest bridge priority means the root bridge.

 Every other switch in the network picks a root port, port “closest” to the root bridge switch, in terms of “cost.”
 The switches are making arrangements for election of the root bridge through the exchange of Bridge Protocol Data Units (BPDU).
 All the switch ports in the topology are either in the blocking state or in the forwarding state.

-If the root bridge goes down, the STP topology must find a new root bridge and the election is starts in that moment.
+If the root bridge goes down, the STP topology must find a new root bridge and the election starts in that moment.
 Port does not immediately transition from the blocking state to the forwarding state.
-Rather, a port transitions from blocking, to listening, to learning, to forwarding states and the time before port starts to forward packets can be up to one minute.
+Rather, a port transitions from blocking to listening, then to learning, and then again to the forwarding state.
+The time before port starts to forward packets can be up to one minute.

 How to get rid of this security problem: Read: How to stop STP attack